 Rudy says word about the “kneel-in” protest leaked and when they arrived at one of the churches, the doors were locked.
 Despite the group’s peaceful protest on the steps of Farmville Baptist Church, police arrested more than 20 people, including Rudy and Sandy.

 Sandy Stokes: I was the first one they took away and they took us to the courthouse.
 I remember, a gentleman came to the door and said "Why are you coming here to our church?
 Why don’t you go to your own church?
 Don’t come here with a chip on your shoulder."
 And we started singing what?
 We should drink wine together on our knees.
 And then one of the police officers asked me my name, and we were taught not to say anything so they give you a Jane Doe or John Doe warrant.
-And they picked up me and took me to the courthouse, because they realized I was underage.
+And they picked up me and they took me to the courthouse, because they realized I was underage.
 And Reverend Williams was the next one and finally, I was so happy when you (Rudy) came in.

 Rudy Stokes: If you were 18, they lock you up, but we were underage.